-Signs of Motion Sickness in Dogs
+Signs of Dog Motion Sickness

 - Diarrhea and vomiting

 - Excessive drooling and lip smacking

 - Lethargy or sluggishness

 - Pacing or other repetitive behavior

 Motion sickness (especially the anxiety-induced kind) can be a vicious cycle.
 Negative associations and experiences may leave dogs struggling to stay calm even during brief car rides.
 Experts suggest creating more positive associations to make the car a pleasant space.

-Bring Along Special Toys/Treats
+Bring Along Special Toys and Treats

 Talk to Your Vet